candlerb/netbox-prometheus/README.md

 In your Netbox instance:

-* Add tag "prometheus" onto each of the site(s) where you have things to to poll
+* Add tag "prometheus" onto each of the site(s) where you have things to to poll (*)
 * Add tag "prom_node" to each Linux device/VM that you want to poll
 * Add tag "prom_wmi" to each Windows device/VM that you want to poll
 * Add tag "prom_snmp" to each network device that you want to poll
+* Ensure that each device or VM that you want to poll has a primary IP address assigned, and has status "Active"

 Note: the script *requires* all those tags to exist, even if there are no devices with them, because the Netbox API gives an error if you try to query non-existent tags.

-If you don't need `prom_wmi` or `prom_snmp`, then either create an unused tag in Netbox (add it to a device then remove it again), or comment out the relevant lines in the script.
+Therefore if you don't need `prom_wmi` or `prom_snmp`, you still need to create an unused tag in Netbox (prior to v2.9.0 you had to add it to a device then remove it again), or else comment out the relevant lines in the script.

+(*) To scrape Virtual Machines, the *cluster* must be associated with a site, and that site must have the label "prometheus".

 ### Configuration contexts